CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 (iv) The date that payment for the service or item is required under the provider’s usual payment policy or practice.

-(3) Acceptable verification of the information needed for initial authorization consists of collateral contracts, written statements or completed Departmental forms, obtained from sources such as employers, prospective employers, school officials, training providers or providers of supportive services.
+(3) Acceptable verification consists of collateral contacts, written statements or completed Departmental forms, obtained from sources such as employers, prospective employers, school officials, employment and training providers or providers of supportive services.
+If collateral contacts are used, the information will be documented in the participant’s file.

-(4) The CAO shall use collateral contacts whenever necessary to ensure that payment is made in advance of the date that payment is required by the provider.
+(4) The Department will use collateral contacts whenever necessary to ensure that payment is made in advance of the date that payment is required.

-(1) The participant’s continued eligibility for a special allowance for a supportive service is reviewed monthly, or more often if costs are likely to change, at each reapplication, whenever a change in employment or training is reported by the participant or the training provider, and whenever the EDP is revised.
+(1) The individual’s eligibility for a special allowance for a supportive service is reviewed monthly, or more often if expenses are likely to change, at each redetermination or recertification, whenever a change in employment or training is reported by the individual or the employment and training provider, and whenever the AMR or EDP is revised.

-(3) When verification provided to the CAO indicates a change in eligibility, payment of the special allowance to the participant shall be reduced, terminated or increased, as appropriate, upon issuance of a confirming notice to the participant, in accordance with § 133.4(c) (relating to procedures).
+(ii) When verification provided indicates a change in eligibility, payment of the special allowance to the participant shall be reduced, terminated or increased, as appropriate, upon issuance of a confirming notice to the participant, in accordance with § 133.4(c) (relating to procedures).

 Source